 To get trust, you have to freely give it.”
 Bob Chapman

 One day, she wasn’t.
-I wait, for a while, but by the time the church patio was empty, I was debating with myself if I should stay there or walk myself home.
-I saw a car driving through a couple of times, and when the driver asks me if he could drive me home, I decided it was time to take a risk and go home on my own.
+I wait for a while.
+But by the time the church patio was empty, I was debating with myself if I should stay there or walk myself home.
+I saw a car driving through a couple of times.
+Then, the driver asks me if he could drive me home.
+At that time, I decided it was time to take a risk and go home.

 If you only trust your people with a competency you think they have, you’ll never give them the opportunity to show you something extraordinary.”
 Bob Chapman

 He made me remember that the most important thing on our journey was the people, not the tools.
-Talking with him, I remembered the faces of all the people we help to learn new skills and do new jobs they never thought they could.
-I have to think very hard to remember the success we had with process improvements and costs reduction, but I easily remember their happy faces for accomplishing something new and feeling trusted.
-We show them that we care and that they matter.
-That day, after the conversation with my coach, I remembered the words of my grandpa and my father, and I realized that I have to trust my people in the same way my grandpa trusted me.
-That was part of treating my team the same way I like to be treated.
+Talking with him, I recalled the faces of all the people we help to learn new skills and do new jobs they never thought they could.
+I easily remember their happy faces for accomplishing something new and feeling trusted.
+On the other hand, I have to think long and hard to remember the success we had with process improvements and costs reduction.

 The need for being trusting and trustworthy is a critical concept for healthy relationships.
-Values like respect, integrity, and kindness only have meaning if you show them regardless of your partner, coworker, or neighbor who has not shown them to you yet.
+Values like respect, integrity, and kindness only have meaning if you show them regardless of who has not shown them to you yet.
 I think it is like a smile.
 When you smile first, chances are the other person will smile too.
 Even if he or she doesn’t smile the first few times, eventually they will.
 As leaders, we need to trust our ability to explore new solutions, learn new tools, build self-discipline, and teach our team.
 We also need to learn how to trust that they will do the right thing and that if they need help, they will ask for it.
 After all, it feels so great to feel trusted!